favorov/best-friends/R/best.friends/README.md

 0.99.11 - major bugfix (any uniform part is never empty now); the function that fit models and the function that finds the best are separated.
 0.99.12 - best.frieds function added that put it altogether; jitter amplitude lowered to make KS more stable; best.friends now returns data frame even whaen the return is empty, tests added, docs improved.
 0.99.13 - ks on ranks mapped to 0..1 rather than on raw ranks 0.99.14 - the Bayesian (bic) version of the functions added.
+0.99.15 - the "all" best_no parameter behaviour fixed